cgoldberg/multi-mechanize/docs/dev.rst

     Patches
 ***********

-To submit patches, please send a Pull Request on `GitHub <https://github.com/cgoldberg/multi-mechanize>`_.
+To submit a patch, please send a Pull Request on `GitHub <https://github.com/cgoldberg/multi-mechanize>`_.

 ****************
     Contributors